Promoting and Protecting Human Rights: a Global Overview

 Certificate of completion

 I am not interested in a certificate.
-Can I still audit the course?
+Can I still audit a course?

 Yes.
 All our courses can be audited for free.
 If you audit a course, you can participate in any or all activities and quizzes and complete them, but you will not receive a certificate.
 Do you still want some proof of participation?
 You can simply print the progress chart that you will find in your course page.